fsluis/research-methods/docs/labs6_emotions.md

 Physiological data offers complementary insights.
 EDA reflects general emotional arousal via skin conductance.
 ECG and heart rate data provide insight into sympathetic nervous system activity and stress responses.

 To synchronize these data streams with stimulus presentation, students should use either software triggers (e.g., from PsychoPy or E-Prime) or hardware triggers (e.g., light or sound markers visible in video and biosignal recordings).
 Always pilot the synchronization setup to ensure all data streams are aligned.

+For an overview of different signals and tips about their measurement, consult Van den Broek (2009).

 ## Data Analysis
 At KU DigiLabs, we use OpenSignals for data recording and export.
 OpenSignals exports time-stamped data files for each participant-session.
 The exported files contain sensor readings, for example, EDA (Electrodermal Activity) or BVP/ECG (Blood Volume Pulse/Electrocardiogram) values with timestamps.
 After recording, this data can be exported and imported into R for further analysis.
 In R, students can compute descriptive statistics, visualize time-series responses, or perform relational analyses (e.g., correlating peak EDA values with self-reported arousal).